ESA title

 Exploring Jupiter

-Currently more than 20 satellites are flown from ESOC, with a dozen new missions now in development for future launch, including JUICE, Europe’s first mission to Jupiter.
-ESOC has also supported missions for other organisations such as Eumetsat, Europe's meteorological satellite agency, as well as commercial missions.
+Currently, more than 20 satellites are flown from ESOC, with a dozen new missions now in development for future launch, including Vigil, ESA’s pioneering space weather mission designed to monitor solar activity and protect Earth’s infrastructure.
+ESOC also supports missions for other European organisations such as the European Commission or Eumetsat, Europe's meteorological satellite agency, international partners, and commercial missions.

 ESA’s role in developing new ground system infrastructure and deep-space communication capabilities is essential for European competitiveness and leadership.
 Our expertise in operations and international coordination ensures Europe’s lead in setting global standards for spaceflight.